Search close icon

 New Mexico investment fraud claims are subject to strict time limitations.
 FINRA arbitration rules generally require claims to be filed within six years of the events giving rise to the dispute, while certain claims under New Mexico securities laws may have even shorter deadlines.

 These deadlines can be complicated by continuing violations, discovery rules, and fraudulent concealment issues.
-Consulting with an experienced New Mexico investment fraud attorney promptly after discovering potential misconduct is essential to preserve your recovery rights.
+Consulting with an experienced investment fraud attorney promptly after discovering potential misconduct is essential to preserve your recovery rights.

 Contact our team of reputable investor protection attorneys at Patil Law PC today at 800-950-6553 for a confidential, no-obligation consultation about your investment losses.
 We’ll evaluate your case, explain your legal options, and develop a strategic approach to help recover your investment losses.